lokalise/go-lokalise-api/README.md

 ## Objects and models

 Individual objects are represented as instances of according structs.
-Now in most cases for creating and updating are used different objects.
+Different objects are used for creating and updating in most cases.

-There are some types of objects:
+Here are some object types:

 * Create/Update request objects, i.e. NewKey, NewContributor etc